The Brinemarch Hex Run

 THE OSR ANTARCTICA DESIGN JAM

 The Brinemarch Hex Run was created for the 2025 OSR Antarctica Design Jam as a survival-oriented hexcrawl in a low-fantasy setting.
-One requirement of the jam was that entries use role-playing systems that are freely and publicly available.
+One of the key requirement of the jam was that entries use role-playing systems that are freely and publicly available.

 100 discoverable locations keyed to a map.